JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 ## Available functions
 ### logKeyDownEvent(key, time, points = "n/a")

->**key \[Type: String or Number\]:** A String with the name of the key pressed or a Number of the ASCII key corresponding to the key pressed.
+>**key \[Type: String or Number\]:** A String with the name of the key pressed or a Number of the key code corresponding to the key pressed.
 Example: "ArrowDown", "w" or 37.
 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.
 >_OPTIONAL:_ **points \[Type: Number\]:** A number representing the current number of points the player has.